ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Transport Properties: Transport Properties allow the application to express their requirements, prohibitions, and preferences and configure the Transport Services system.
 There are three kinds of Transport Properties:

-  * Selection Properties ({{preestablishment}}) that can only be specified on a Preconnection.
+  * Selection Properties ({{preestablishment}}): Selection Properties can only be specified on a Preconnection.

-  * Connection Properties ({{preestablishment}}) that can be specified on a Preconnection and changed on the Connection.
+  * Connection Properties ({{preestablishment}}): Connection Properties can be specified on a Preconnection and changed on the Connection.

-  * Message Properties ({{datatransfer}}) that can be specified as defaults on a Preconnection or a Connection, and can also be specified during data transfer to affect specific Messages.
+  * Message Properties ({{datatransfer}}): Message Properties can be specified as defaults on a Preconnection or a Connection, and can also be specified during data transfer to affect specific Messages.

 * Connection: A Connection object represents one or more active transport protocol instances that can send and/or receive Messages between local and remote systems.
 It is an abstraction that represents the communication.
 The Connection object holds state pertaining to the underlying transport protocol instances and any ongoing data transfers.
 For example, an active Connection can represent a connection-oriented protocol such as TCP, or can represent a fully-specified 5-tuple for a connectionless protocol such as UDP, where the Connection remains an abstraction at the end points.
 It can also represent a pool of transport protocol instances, e.g., a set of TCP and QUIC connections to equivalent endpoints, or a stream of a multi-streaming transport protocol instance.
 Connections can be created from a Preconnection or by a Listener.